Lexicographic Ranking based on Minimal Winning Coalitions: Introduction

 As a side-product of our analysis, we also point out some connections between our ranking solution and the criticality-based ranking provided in \cite{ADFM21} to compare, in an ordinal way, the blocking power of players and we explore some similarities with the axioms used to characterize the dual version of the criticality-based ranking.

 The paper is structured as follows.
 In Section \ref{pre} we provide some basic notions and notation.
-The definition of the \textit{LPGR} is then introduced in Section \ref{sec:pgr} together with some examples comparing it with the ranking defined by other solutions from the literature.
-An axiomatic characterization of the \textit{LPGR} is then presented and discussed in Section \ref{sec:ax}.
-A connection between the criticality-based ranking and the \textit{LPGR} are investigated in Section \ref{sec:dual} using the desirability relation on dual games.
+The definition of the \textit{LRM} is then introduced in Section \ref{sec:pgr} together with some examples comparing it with the ranking defined by other solutions from the literature.
+An axiomatic characterization of the \textit{LRM} is then presented and discussed in Section \ref{sec:ax}.
+A connection between the criticality-based ranking and the \textit{LRM} are investigated in Section \ref{sec:dual} using the desirability relation on dual games.
 Section \ref{sec:concl} concludes.